Putin not done in eastern Ukraine, NATO's top general says

 Ukraine is not a member of NATO and the U.S.-dominated alliance has not intervened militarily in the conflict.
 The United States so far has also declined to provide Kiev with lethal weapons, fearing that would lead to a fast-escalating proxy war with Russia.

-Ukrainian Defence Minister Stepan Poltorak told a news conference some alliance members might consider sending arms if the ceasefire broke down completely.
+Ukrainian Defense Minister Stepan Poltorak told a news conference some alliance members might consider sending arms if the ceasefire broke down completely.
 Lithuania has said it has provided weapons to Ukraine.

 Nearly 300 people died last year when Malaysia Airlines flight MH17 crashed in rebel-held eastern Ukraine.
 The plane is widely believed to have been shot down by a missile launched by pro-Russian forces in Ukraine.
 Moscow denies involvement.